 You may also like: Golden Milk For Dogs- An Anti-inflammatory Powerhouse

 Apple cider vinegar is well-known to improve and balance the body’s pH level.
 As a result, it promotes a healthier gastrointestinal (GI) system for your dogs.
-Gastrointestinal health affects your dog’s digestion, skin and coat quality.
+Gastrointestinal health affects your dog’s digestion, and skin and coat quality.
 Allergic dogs can benefit from apple cider vinegar diluted in water to be taken orally.

 Apple Cider Vinegar for Relieving Arthritis